Our mission

 Standards

-ACEM will set, monitor and maintain standards for the provision of quality emergency medicine care in Australia and Aotearoa New Zealand, and will foster increased participation, commitment and provision of expertise by members and trainees in emergency medicine related patient safety activities.
+ACEM will continue to set, monitor and maintain standards for the provision of high-quality emergency care and responsible healthcare stewardship in Australia and Aotearoa New Zealand, and will foster increased participation, commitment and provision of expertise by trainees and members in emergency medicine related patient safety activities.

 -